voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

 port.onDisconnect.addListener(handleDisconnect)
 ```

-In the first place, it also connects to the background script and then sets up a listener for message that the background script sends, in which case it forwards the message to the backend.
-Also, a listener for messages received from the inspected web page is set, in which case it forwards the messasge to the frontend - a.k.a. the Devtools panel.
+In the first place, it also connects to the background script and then sets up a listener for messages that the background script sends, in which case it forwards the message to the backend.
+Also, a listener for messages received from the inspected web page is set, in which case it forwards the message to the frontend - a.k.a. the Devtools panel.

 ```js
 // shell-chrome/src/proxy.js